Pool Plastering & Replastering in Palm Springs

 - Hydrazzo– This is considered by most the best surface available.
 It is a smooth polished marble is as durable as the other aggregate surfaces, is soft, smooth and comes in a myriad of vibrant colors.
 It is considered to have the smoothest of all surfaces and it is strong, durable and long-lasting

 - Quartz-and-Plaster Finishes– Finishes such as Diamond Brite are known as quartz and plaster aggregates.
 These allow homeowners to achieve dramatic effects and natural lagoon appearances.
 The aggregates are a mixture of quartz and plaster and result in a slightly textured finish.
 The appearance of aggregates is achieved by mixing the colored quartz stone with enhanced plaster, applying this mixture to the surface of the pool, and then removing the outer layer to uncover the pieces of stone.
 Aggregates last longer than plaster, and some aggregate products actually reduce or prevent staining.

 - Custom Designs and Colors– We often combine two or more finishes together to create a synergistic effect that is much more pleasing to the eye than just one of the materials used on its own.
 We can combine a whole array of materials of different colors, creating a unique experience that you will enjoy for many years.

 Palm Springs Pool Resurfacing is the leader in pool resurfacing technology, and we are eager to prove it to you.
 Whether you need tile repairs, pool resurfacing, pool deck sealing and resurfacing, or repair and refinishing of your fiberglass pool, there’s no need to look any further.

-If you are located within Palm Spring or any of the surrounding area, give us a call today, and we will arrange a free on-site consultation and make an assessment of the materials and time it will take to complete your project.
+If you are located within Palm Springs or any of the surrounding areas, give us a call today, and we will arrange a free on-site consultation and make an assessment of the materials and time it will take to complete your project.
 Then we will prepare a no obligation estimate on the spot.